litesql/jdbc-ha/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Please open an issue or submit a pull request.

 ## License